Getting Started with SQL

 If

-should no longer have read access to theEmployees
+temp_usershould no longer have read access to theEmployeestable, this command revokes theirSELECTpermission.Using

 BEGIN TRANSACTION; UPDATE Employees SET Salary = Salary * 1.05 WHERE DepartmentID = 1; COMMIT;